 Following acquisition by Premia Holdings Limited, a quota share reinsurance has been put in place reinsuring 100% of USD denominated asbestos, pollution and health hazard claims, substantially mitigating reserve risk.
 The reinsurance is placed with Premia Reinsurance Limited, a Bermuda based reinsurer and the primary risk carrier within Premia.
+On 28 January 2025, the terms and scope of the quota share reinsurance agreement with Premia Re Limited were amended to retrospectively allow for recovery of US sexual assault and molestation claims.
 This reinsurance is secured via a trust fund invested in investment grade cash and fixed income securities, the value of which exceeded reserves ceded at year end.
 The value of collateral is reviewed quarterly.